oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 1. Install, configure, and start the Remote Console according to these [instructions](https://github.com/oracle/weblogic-remote-console/blob/master/site/install_config.md).

+   **NOTE**: These instructions assume that you are installing and running the Remote Console Java program externally to your Kubernetes cluster.

-1. To give the Remote Console access to an Administration Server running in Kubernetes, you can:
+1. When you first connect your browser to the Remote Console, which is at `http://localhost:8012` by default, the console will prompt you with a login dialog for a WebLogic Server Administration Server URL.
+To give the Remote Console access to an Administration Server running in Kubernetes, you can:

    * Use an [Administration Server `NodePort`](#use-an-administration-server-nodeport).